- Home | Biological Diversity

 The UN Convention on Biological Diversity (CBD)

-WeÂ supportÂ the three main aims of the CBD – the conservation of biodiversity, the sustainable use of its components, and the fair and equitable sharing of benefits arising from genetic resources.
+Evolva is committed to following both the letter and spirit of the CBD.
+We support the three main aims of the CBD – the conservation of biodiversity, the sustainable use of its components, and the fair and equitable sharing of benefits arising from genetic resources.

-As one part of our commitment, we donate 1% of our product revenues to support biodiversity conservation and science education in poorer countries.Â More information on our approach can be found on the ”Giving Back” page.
+The other part of our commitment is donating 1% of our product revenues to support biodiversity conservation and science education in developing countries.
+More information on our approach can be found on the ”Giving Back” page.